Applied AI

 Practical Implementation Considerations

-Bringing agentic AI for post-incident reconstruction to production requires concrete design decisions, tooling choices, and operational discipline.
-The following considerations outline a practical path from first principles to a mature capability.
+Bringing agentic post-incident reconstruction to production requires concrete design decisions, tooling choices, and disciplined operations.
+The following considerations map a path from first principles to a mature capability.

 Architectural blueprint and data contracts

-Begin with a clear architectural blueprint that defines data contracts, service boundaries, and agent roles.
+Start with a clear blueprint that defines data contracts, service boundaries, and agent roles.
 This includes:

-• Define a minimal viable data packaging schema that captures input signals, enrichment steps, and the final payload.
+• Define a minimal viable data packaging schema capturing input signals, enrichment steps, and the final payload.

-• Establish versioned schemas and backward-compatibility policies to accommodate data evolution without breaking existing workflows.
+• Versioned schemas and backward-compatibility policies to accommodate evolution without breaking workflows.

-• Clarify which data sources feed the packaging pipeline, including logs, metrics, configuration stores, incident tickets, and external feeds.
+• Identify data sources feeding the packaging pipeline—logs, metrics, configuration stores, incident tickets, and external feeds.

 Agent design and policy governance